publishpress/PublishPress-Blocks/README.md

 #### Compiling SCSS files to CSS

 Run the command `npm run compile_css` every time after you make changes to any SCSS file in order to compile to CSS.

+Please note there are other commands related to CSS compilation that involves specific files from admin.
+For more details check all the scripts in package.json.

+#### Creating a zip installer

+First you need to have `gulp-cli` installed globally and `gulp` in local.
+[Click here](https://gulpjs.com/docs/en/getting-started/quick-start/) for more details.

+Through command line run `gulp bundle`.
+A zip ready to install as plugin should be generated inside bundled/ folder.
+This zip will exclude non required files in WordPress, including JSX and SCSS.

 ## License